Past Trauma & New Relationships

 Emotional distance

-After trauma, you may perceive emotional disengagement from your partner to be easier than engaging in difficult conversations.
+After trauma, there can also be emotional disengagement from the survivor.
+This is due to disengagement being perceived as an easier path than engaging in difficult conversations.
 This emotional distance especially occurs when the partner doesn’t know about the trauma or doesn’t fully understand it.
-This will result in you turning away from your partner during times when your partner may be expecting you to turn towards them, and can lead to misunderstandings or hurt feelings by all.
+This will result in the survivor emotionally turning away from their partner during times when their partner may be expecting them to turn towards them, which leads to misunderstandings and hurt feelings by all.

 Physical touch

-Hypervigilance is a side-effect of trauma, and can lead to sensitivity for physical touch.
-You could be perceiving any form of touch as dangerous without even realizing it!
-Sexual intimacy can also be extremely difficult for trauma survivors, particularly if the trauma was sexual in nature.
-If there is a lack of sexual intimacy in the relationship due to not feeling safe or comfortable, this can lead to gridlocked conflict where your partner may not understand your lack of sexual interest.
-Side note: do not force engagement in any activity you do not feel comfortable with until seeking help from a licensed professional therapist!
+Hypervigilance is a side-effect of trauma and can lead to a sensitivity for physical touch.
+Trauma survivors can sometimes perceive any form of touch as dangerous without even realizing it!
+Sexual intimacy can also be extremely difficult for trauma survivors, especially if the trauma was sexual in nature.
+If there is a lack of sexual intimacy in the relationship due to not feeling safe or comfortable, this can lead to gridlocked conflict.
+This conflict can arise simply because the partner may not understand the lack of interest in sexual intimacy.

 Relationship Therapy Can Help

 Does any of the above sound relatable to you and your relationships?
-If you have experienced trauma, individual therapy or counseling is the first step, and is essential.
+If you have experienced trauma, individual therapy or counseling is the first step and is essential.
 After working through the events and processing your feelings, individual therapists can also help with improving your self-worth.
-You can finally move from being a victim to a survivor of trauma, which is empowering!
+You can finally move from being a victim of trauma to a survivor, which is empowering!
 Along with individual care, relationship therapy with a trauma-informed couples or relationship therapist can help as a conjoint service for your relationship.

 First, relationship therapy can provide a safe and supportive space to express yourself to your partner.
 After experiencing trauma, you may unintentionally be vague with your partner when explaining the traumatic events, which is understandable since you’re still trying to make sense of everything yourself!
 Unfortunately, vague explanations can leave your partner with a lack of understanding about the trauma and what your needs are in the relationship.
 Relationship therapy can provide a place for healthy dialogue while disclosing your traumatic events, but only when you are ready.

-Secondly, identifying and expressing your needs, which have changed due to the trauma, can also be worked on in relationship therapy.
+Secondly, identifying and expressing your needs, which have changed due to the trauma, can also be worked on.
 You’ll need to identify your triggers in the relationship and learn how to express them to your partner.
 This is because your partner may not understand why certain seemingly neutral people, places, or things are triggering for you.
 During the therapy process a professional can also help your partner to better understand trauma through what’s called “psychoeducation”.

 Resources

-While working with Sara at Confluent Relationship Therapy, she can provide the necessary supplemental trauma resources tailored to you.
-Individual therapy with a trauma therapist can help you process and work through the events.
-However, Sara can also help connect you to a professional.
-She will recommend individual trauma therapists or sex therapists and collaborate with them on your care.
+While working with Sara at Confluent Relationship Therapy, she can provide the necessary trauma resources tailored to you.
+Individual therapy with a trauma professional can help you process and work through the events before couples therapy services.
+Or Sara can recommend individual trauma therapists and collaborate with them on your care simultaneously.
 Please also see the resources page for crisis organizations or additional services you may need.

 [1] Read more about SAMHSA here: SAMHSA – Substance Abuse and Mental Health Services Administration